Slaedr/TaDGENS/Readme.md

 Roadmap (in order of priority)
 ------------------------------
-- Explicit TVD RK time-stepping scheme for both steady and unsteady problems with smooth solutions
+- Explicit TVD RK time-stepping scheme for both steady and unsteady inviscid flow problems with smooth solutions
 - Reconstruction DG scheme for cost-effective higher-order accuracy
 - P-multigrid scheme with explicit smoothers for steady problems
 - P-multigrid scheme with implicit smoother at P0 level for steady problems
 - Viscous fluxes for compressible viscous flow
 - High-order implicit time-stepping in physical time coupled with p-multigrid in pseudo time

+Copyright 2017 Aditya Kashi.
+See LICENSE.md for terms of redistribution with/without modification and those of linking.
+Note that the license does not apply to the Eigen library, which is distributed herein without modifications.
+The original licensing terms apply to it; see the COPYING files in the eigen-3.3.3 directory.